adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 18/5/20

+*  Realizing that making algorithms parallelized has become a neccessity to run on today's huge scaled data.

 ## 17/5/20

 * Started reading [this article](https://compstat-lmu.github.io/iml_methods_limitations/lime-sample.html) on sampling in LIME.